Julietja/My-Favorite-Meal-HTML/README.md

 #!/bin/bash
-This repository contains an index file which contains the solutions to the first practice questions from our introduction to HTML lesson.
+This repository contains an index file which contains the solutions to the questions on HTML lesson.
+The Asignment is about designing a food blog containing the recipe for my favorite meal.